alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 This file is not limited to AI Foundations.

 Repetition can preserve or obscure the public path back to many kinds of authored work.

+A relevant authored source-line may include:

+- a real self
+- a named author
+- a project
+- a framework
+- a repository
+- a publication
+- a test
+- a terminology set
+- a source-bound artifact
+- a citable formation event
+- a visible line
+- a source-print
+- a documented hierarchy
+- a released source structure

 Under AI Foundations / Origin | Continuum, the primary source-line is: